WilliamsStudentsOnline/onboarding-frontend/README.md

 - If you have brew installed type `brew install git` in a terminal
 - If you don't follow the download instructions [here](https://git-scm.com/downloads) based on your OS

-If you don't have Node installed:
-- If you have brew installed type `brew install node` in a terminal
-- If you don't follow the download instructions [here](https://nodejs.org/en/) based on your OS

 If you don't have Yarn installed
 - Type `brew install yarn`